microsoft/hlsl-specs/proposals/0025-shader-execution-reordering.md

 This variant of `ReorderThread` reorders threads based on a generic user-provided hint.
 Similarity of hint values should indicate expected similarity of subsequent work being performed by threads.
+In general, more significant bits of the hint value are more important than less significant bits for determining coherency, though scheduling behavior is implementation specific.
 The resolution of the hint is implementation-specific.
 If an implementation cannot resolve all values of `CoherenceHint`, it is free to ignore an arbitrary number of least significant bits.
 The thread ordering resulting from this call may be